-In August 2014, I wrote to investors with an update letter titled "The Great Compression" and in April 2015 wrote a follow-up titled "The Great Disagreement", a copy of which is set out as an attachment to this investor letter.
+In August 2014, I wrote to investors with an update letter titled "The Great Compression" and in April 2015 wrote a follow up titled "The Great Disagreement", a copy of which is attached to this investor letter.
 These updates outline our view on the risks associated with the massive compression in risk premia we have seen in markets over the past few years and the potential for these risk premia to unwind as the US Federal Reserve ("Fed") increases interest rates.